gajevski/gajevski/README.md

 <br />
 <br />

-I am front-end developer with 4+ years of experience.
+I am front-end developer with 5+ years of experience.
 I've been working with Angular 2+ framework for over three years and I had opportunity to create several projects.
 I've worked with technologies like: Angular 2+, Angular Material, RXJS, NGRX, NestJS, NodeJS, Bootstrap, TailwindCSS, Python, Django, Rest API.
 At my previous company I was lead front-end developer in Movemeback, where I had opportunity to pick technologies and set architecture for few of our Angular projects.
-I am currently working at SoftServe as a software engineer.
+I am currently working at Pekao bank as a software engineer.

   <img align="right" alt="GIF" src="https://media.giphy.com/media/836HiJc7pgzy8iNXCn/giphy.gif" />